ReginioMarkGilbert/Recipe-Sharing-API/README.md

 ### Advanced Search Capabilities
 - **Tag-based Search**: Allows users to find recipes based on specific tags (e.g., Vegan, Gluten-free), making it easier to discover recipes that meet their dietary preferences.
 - **Ingredients-based Search**: Enables searching for recipes by ingredients.
 Users can find recipes that use specific ingredients they have or want to use.
+- **Name-based Search**: Provides the ability to search for recipes using the name of the recipe, allowing users to quickly find specific recipes they are interested in.
 ### User Experience
 - **Error Handling**: Implements comprehensive error handling throughout the API to provide clear feedback to the client, ensuring a smooth user experience even when things go wrong.
 - **Environment Variable Support**: Configuration options like server port and database URI are set via environment variables, offering flexibility and security for deployment.